 There is no cure for ankylosing spondylitis, but there are treatments that can reduce discomfort and improve function.
 The goals of treatment are to reduce pain and stiffness, maintain a good posture, prevent deformity, and preserve the ability to perform normal activities.
 When properly treated, people with ankylosing spondylitis may lead fairly normal lives.
 Under ideal circumstances, a team approach to treat spondylitis is recommended.
 Members of the treatment team typically include the patient, doctor, physical therapist, and occupational therapist.
 In patients with severe deformities, osteotomy and fusion can be done.

-Medications.
+- Medications.
 Certain drugs help provide relief from pain and stiffness, and allow patients to perform their exercises with minimal discomfort.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) -- such as ibuprofen, naproxen, and aspirin -- are the most commonly used drugs for spondylitis treatment.
 In moderate to severe cases, other drugs may be added to the treatment regimen.
-Disease-modifying anitrheumatic drugs (DMARDs), such as methotrexate, can be used when NSAIDs alone are not enough to reduce the inflammation, stiffness, and pain.
-In addition, relatively new drugs called biologics -- Cimzia (certolizumab pegol), Enbrel (etanercept), Humira (adalimumab), Remicade (infliximab), and Simponi (golimumab) -- have been FDA-approved for treating ankylosing spondylitis.
+Disease-modifying antirheumatic drugs (DMARDs), such as methotrexate (Rheumatrex), can be used when NSAIDs alone are not enough to reduce the inflammation, stiffness, and pain.
+In addition, relatively new drugs called biologics -- adalimumab (Humira), adalimumab-atto (Amjevita), a biosimilar to Humira, certolizumab pegol (Cimzia), etanercept (Enbrel), etanercept-szzs (Erelzi), a biosimilar to Enbrel, golimumab (Simponi Aria, Simponi), infliximab (Remicade), and infliximab-dyyb (Inflectra), a biosimilar to Remicade, and secukinimab (Cosentyx)-- have been FDA-approved for treating ankylosing spondylitis.
 Also, the antidepressant Cymbalta has been approved for chronic back pain as well.
 Steroid injections into the joint or tendon may be helpful in some cases.